Power BI is certainly picking up speed, but the number 1 ad-hoc reporting client in Analysis Services environments continues to be Excel.

 Thankfully there’s a simplified way to create the connection!

 What follows is a set of instructions for creating a Power BI data set enabling users to quickly and easily create a connection in Excel to an Azure AS database without having to know anything about data providers or server names.
+More advanced users, who don’t mind the details, might want to check out this post by Josh Caplan.

 Creating the Connection